Choose another writer in this calendar:

 cheerful little anomaly'' in a Catholic country.

 An underdeveloped, quiet boy, Levi was derided at school for his size.
 Through cycling and mountain climbing he acquired friends, but according to a biography he did not have any sexual experience before meeting his wife, Lucia, in 1946.
 Just before the Fascist racial law of 1938 forbade Jews access to academic status, Levi started his chemistry studies at the University of Turin.
 He graduated first in his class in 1941, the year after Italy had entered World War II as an ally of Germany.
+The anti-Semitic racial laws prevented him entering an academic caareer.
 During the war Levi wrote for the resistance magazine Giustizia e Libertà.

 From the railroad convoy of 650 people, fifteen men and nine women survived.
 Levi worked at one of three I.G.
 Farben laboratories and was spared the gas chambers.
 The company made synthetic rubber for the Nazi war machine.
 As a chemist he knew he could safely eat cotton wool and drink paraffin.
 A non-Jewish guest worker secretly gave him extra helpings of soup.
 To his friend Jean Samuel he taught Italian by quoting Dante; eating and translating Dante were both keys to survival.
 Dante remained a constant point of reference throughout Levi's writing.
 From the Ulysses episode of Inferno he chose a passage, which dealt with the crucial question "What is a man?"
 Levi's superior in the laboratory, Dr. Ferdinand Mayer, gave him a pair of leather shoes.